SovnSkyrim/QWEST/README.md

 Headwear that conceals your identity will stop NPCs from interacting with you, for more details check [Sneak Tools' Modpage](https://www.nexusmods.com/skyrimspecialedition/mods/1863)

+## First Person animations are weird, how do I fix??

+1st person animations are overhauled by [First Person Combat Animations Overhaul 2.0](https://www.nexusmods.com/skyrimspecialedition/mods/45177).
+If it bothers you, you can safely disable it in MO2.

 ## I want to support your work!

 I thank you for that thought but you should probably donate to Wabbajack first.
 Link [here](https://www.patreon.com/user/overview?u=11907933).
 If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).